Lighthouses of Indonesia: Southwestern Papua

 Fakfak Regency Lighthouses

 Fakfak is one of the oldest towns in Papua, established in the late 16th century as a trading outpost of the Sultanate of Ternate.
 The Dutch placed one of their first garrisons in Papua here in 1898.
-The Fakfak Regency includes the Bomberai Peninsula, separating the Arafura Sea and the Berau Gulf,
+The Fakfak Regency includes the Bomberai Peninsula, separating the Seram Sea and the Berau Gulf,

-Pulau Panjang (Tanjung Wamarusa) (2)
+Pulau Panjang (Tanjung Warmarusa) (2)

 Date unknown (station established 1904).
 Active; focal plane 34 m (112 ft); three white flashes every 15 s.
 13 m (43 ft) (?) square skeletal tower with gallery, painted white.
 No photo available but Aldy Woretma has the view from atop the tower and Google has a satellite view.
 This light marks the entrance to a sheltered bay and the small port of Fakfak, on the south side of the Bomberai Peninsula.
 The lighthouse appears to be taller than the listed height.
 Located on Tanjung Wamarusa at the eastern end of Pulau Panjang.
 Accessible only by boat.
 Site status unknown.
 ARLHS IDO-232; Admiralty Q3346; NGA 25920.